-- overseeing the day-to-day operation of the school's SEN policy - coordinating provision for children with special educational needs - liaising with and advising all staff - overseeing and maintaining the records of all children with special educational needs - liaising with parents of children with special educational needs - contributing to the in-service training of staff - liaising with external agencies

-- organising and chairing annual review meetings where appropriate - helping staff to identify early intervention - tracking pupils' progress and allocating additional support to individual or groups of pupils - documents and records are kept and shared with staff and parents and are available where needed - completing and maintaining the special educational needs register - Making sure relevant referrals have been made

-The Role of the Year Group Leader / Standards Leaders

-- keeping an up to date profile of pupils with SEN in the year group - tracking pupils' progress and allocating additional support to individual or groups of pupils - ensuring individual needs of SEN pupils are met through targeted intervention where necessary - analysing and reporting on progress of pupils with SEN at pupil performance meetings - Provide the SENCO with a provision map of interventions that happen in their year group - including entry and exit data

-The Role of the Class Teacher

-- Providing quality first teaching to all pupils, including those identified as having SEN - Identifying each child's needs and levels of attainment and progress - Advising parents of any concerns - Completing an initial concern form for children that they are worried about and passing it to the Inclusion Leader / SENCO - Providing reports for external specialists - Monitoring and assessing progress and maintaining appropriate records, including writing and reviewing IEP's three times a year, and implementing strategies that have been suggested by external specialists - Planning and preparing work for children to enable them to access the curriculum - Ensuring the delivery of the curriculum is appropriate to allow access for all children

-Fulfilling any other duties as required of the class teacher as stated in the SEN Code of Practice 2015

-The Role of the SEN Governor

-- To monitor and support the SENCO and Senior Leadership Team in the implementation of the SEN Policy and SEND Information Report. - To inform governors of any issues regarding the implementation of the SEN policy.

-The Role of Learning Support Assistants

-To support and help children with SEN to meet their targets (under the direction of the class teacher) and to report and record work that has been carried out and progress that has been made.
+overseeing the day-to-day operation of the school's SEN policy coordinating provision for children with special educational needs liaising with and advising all staff overseeing and maintaining the records of all children with special educational needs liaising with parents of children with special educational needs contributing to the in-service training of staff liaising with external agencies organising and chairing annual review meetings where appropriate helping staff to identify early intervention tracking pupils' progress and allocating additional support to individual or groups of pupils documents and records are kept and shared with staff and parents and areavailable where needed completing and maintaining the special educational needs register Making sure relevant referrals have been made Phase / Standards Leaders keeping an up to date profile of pupils with SEN in the year group tracking pupils' progress and allocating additional support to individual or ensuring individual needs of SEN pupils are met through targeted intervention analysing and reporting on progress of pupils with SEN at pupil performance meetings Provide the SENCO with a provision map of interventions that happen in their year group - including entry and exit data The D The Role of the Class Teacher Providing quality first teaching to all pupils, including those identified as having SEN Identifying each child's needs and levels of attainment and progress Advising parents of any concerns Completing an initial concern form for children that they are worried about and passing it to the Inclusion Leader / SENCO Providing reports for external specialists Monitoring and assessing progress and maintaining appropriate records, including writing and reviewing IEP's three times a year, and implementing strategies that have been suggested by external specialists Planning and preparing work for children to enable them to access the curriculum Ensuring the delivery of the curriculum is appropriate to allow access for all children Fulfilling any other duties as required of the class teacher as stated in the SEN Code of Practice 2015 The Delega CENI Conservation The Role of the SEN Governor To monitor and support the SENCO and Senior Leadership Team in theimplementation of the SEN Policy and SEND Information Report.
+To inform governors of any issues regarding the implementation of the SEN policy.
+The Role of Learning Support Assistants To support and help children with SEN to meet their targets (under the direction of the class teacher) and to report and record work that has been carried out and progress that has been made. carried out and progress that has been made.
+Additional Responsibilities Person / People responsible for Safeguarding:

-Additional Responsibilities
+A P

-Person / People responsible for Safeguarding: Jill O'Connor (Headteacher), Sarah Jacoby (Assistant Headteacher), Deb Perkins (Lead Learning Mentor)
+Jill O'Connor (Headteacher), Becky Hodt (Deputy headteacher), Deb Perkins (LeadLearning Mentor), Jennie Haines (Learning Mentor)

-Person / People responsible for Pupil Premium Grant: Amy Healy (Inclusion Lead)
+Person / People responsible for Pupil Premium Grant:

+Amy Healy (Inclusion Lead)